enzo-project/enzo-dev/doc/manual/source/physics/star_particles.rst

    :scale: 70%
    :alt: Distributed feedback with radius 2

 Same as the figure above but with a radius of 2.

-Feedback regions cannot extend past the host grid boundaries and are cropped if the radius exceeds the distance between the boundary and star particle.
+Feedback regions cannot extend past the host grid boundaries.
+If the region specified will extend beyond the edge of the grid, it is recentered to lie within the grid's active dimensions.
+This conserves the energy injected during feedback but results in the feedback sphere no longer being centered on the star particle it originates from.
+Due to the finite size of each grid, we do not recommend using a ``StarFeedbackDistRadius`` of more than a few cells.

 Also see :ref:`StarParticleParameters`.